 The command-line and plugin repackaging tools require that you have the Android SDK installed on your computer.
 If you don't have the Android SDK on your computer, you must install it.

 - To download the Android SDK, visit http://developer.android.com/sdk/index.html

-- If you downloaded the .exe file, run it and follow the setup instructions provided, remembering the install location.
-When using the plug-in repackaging tool you must reference the path to this folder.
+- If you downloaded the .exe file, run it and follow the setup instructions provided, remembering the installation location.
+When using the plugin repackaging tool you must reference the path to this folder.
 To simplify this path reference, define an environment variable for the installation folder.
-On the final dialog of the setup tool, select Start SDK Manager and click finish.
-Then move on to step 5.
+On the final dialog box of the setup tool, select Start SDK Manager, and click finish.
+Then move on to step 6.

 - In the Android SDK